dcomtois/summarytools/README.md

 importantly contribute to the package’s development and help other people like you who benefit from its current and *future features*.
-I regularly receive feature requests, and when I receive donations, I set aside some time to work on them, making summarytools even more relevant for data scientists, students and researchers around the world.
+I regularly receive feature requests, and when I receive donations, I set aside some time to work on them, making **summarytools** more relevant for data scientists, students and researchers around the world.
 No matter how small the amount is, I always appreciate the gesture.
 A list of sponsors can be found [further below](#sponsors).